danielendeg/nugetpackageupdate/specs/DICOM/UPS-RS/ups-rs.md

 Once the request comes in
-1. We validate the dataset as per the standard and store the json file in a new container, with the `WorkItemUid` as the file name.
+1. We validate the dataset as per the standard and store the json file in a new container, with the `WorkItemUid and WorkItemKey` as the file name.
 This will be useful to retrieve in a faster manner.
-2. Store the primary columns in the WorkItem table and store the queryable fields in the extended query tag table or workitem table ( as per discussion).
+2. Store the primary columns in the WorkItem table and store the queryable fields in the extended query tag table.

 ### UPS Pull